-Paradise City’s Silent Art Auctions have raised $400,000 over the years to benefit community causes and non-profits, including the Survival Center, Hospice, Dakin Pioneer Valley Humane Society, the Food Bank of Western Massachusetts, the International Language Institute, the Breast Form Fund, Kestrel Land Trust, arts in education and WGBY Public Television.
+Paradise City’s Silent Art Auctions have raised nearly half a million dollars over the years to benefit community causes and non-profits, including the Survival Center, Hospice, Dakin Pioneer Valley Humane Society, the Food Bank of Western Massachusetts, the International Language Institute, Hospice, the Breast Form Fund, Kestrel Land Trust, arts in education and WGBY Public Television.
 The beneficiary organization receives all of the proceeds from each Silent Art Auction.

 Paradise City and WGBY-TV pair up once again this October to bring an exciting silent art auction of fine art and designer crafts to the PBS viewers of western New England.
 Images of selected donated works are aired on WGBY throughout the month leading up to the Columbus Day Weekend event.
 More than one hundred beautiful and valuable pieces have been generously donated by Paradise City artists.
 The auction tables in Exhibition Building 3 display different works each day, and they close to bidding at exactly 4pm on Saturday and Sunday and 3pm on Monday.
 WGBY Volunteers will be on hand to help you with your bids.

 WGBY connects the diverse people of the western New England region with TV programming, events, and outreach initiatives that educate, entertain, enrich, and improve the neighborhoods making up our community.
-New WGBY members receive $10 off a winning bid of $50 or more at the Silent Art Auction Tables.
+Become a new WGBY member at the show and receive $10 off a winning bid of $50 or more at the Silent Art Auction Tables.
 Stop by the WGBY tables at the Festival and join in support of public television.

-A select group of especially generous donated works by Paradise City artists will be open for bids all three days, including some of the pictured pieces.
+A select group of especially generous donated works by Paradise City artists will be open for bids all three days.
 You may even place proxy bids on these items, and you do not have to be in attendance at the show once the auction closes in order to win.

 WGBY talks about the annual benefit Silent Art Auction: “One of the great joys of WGBY is the opportunity to work across our region with talented people and committed organizations.
 This is particularly true of our ten year collaboration with the Paradise City Arts Festival.
 An exciting and welcoming environment, generous donations from participating artists combined with the extraordinary quality of the work makes our Silent Art Auction especially rewarding.
 Many of the donor artists and bidders don’t even live in our region, which really underscores everyone’s belief in the importance of public television.
 The proceeds from these items will help fund station initiatives and educational programming.”

-WGBY, public television for western New England, broadcasts from atop a mountain in Holyoke, Mass.
+WGBY Public Television for western New England broadcasts from atop a mountain in Holyoke, MA.
 Its signal reaches out through the Berkshires, into Central Connecticut, Southern Vermont and New Hampshire and throughout the Pioneer Valley.

-Top to bottom: Nina Ziv, wearable fiber; David Mangels, photography; Takashi Ichihara, ceramics; W. John Jameson III, wearable fiber; Eric Pelka, painting.
+Top to bottom: Marlene Rye, pastel painting; David Mangels, photography; Takashi Ichihara, ceramics; Nancy Donato, wearable fiber; Eric Reeves, woodworking; Mercedes Nunez, 2D mixed media.
 Images pictured are representative of donations by these exhibitors to the silent auction.